 If you haven’t studied classification before, use our pasta sorting video to introduce the idea:

 You can also download the PowerPoint.
 With the idea of classification clearly in mind, explain that all living things have been officially classified in a particular way.
-Nature in Your Own Backyard has a clear chart, and Trend makes a great scientific classification chart for your bulletin board.
+Use scientific classification charts for a visual lesson.

 Now, how are snakes classified?